The Complete Agent Architecture

 12. Today: What can I implement right now in under 30 minutes?
 Quick wins that immediately improve our agent operations.

 13. This Week: What takes a few hours of setup?
-Identity files, memory architecture, basic heartbeat cycles.
+Identity files, memory architecture, security model, basic heartbeat cycles, cron architecture.

 14. This Month: What needs sustained effort?
-Full cron architecture, dreaming cycles, regression testing, sub-agent security model, cross-agent communication protocols.
+Full dreaming cycles, regression testing, sub-agent cross-agent communication protocols.

 ## Phase 4: Ongoing Maintenance